thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/test-particle-filter-like-resampling-of-hypothesis-space.md

 We would like to implement a method to randomly initialize a subset of rejected hypotheses, and then test these.
 This relates to [Less Dependency on First Observation](less-dependency-on-first-observation.md).

-This work could also tie in with the ability to [Bias Rotation Hypotheses by Common Object Poses](bias-rotation-hypotheses.md), as these might be poses that an LM would resample more than others.
+This work could also tie in with the ability to [Use Better Priors for Hypothesis Initialization](../learning-module-improvements/use-better-hypothesis-priors.md), as these common poses could be resampled more frequently.